Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Want to book your train tickets now?
 Just start a search with us today.
 If you want to find out more about the journey, read on for timetables (including first and last train times), FAQs and tips on how to book cheap train tickets.

-Bratislava to Bad Ragaz by train
+Trains to Bad Ragaz from Bratislava

 First train